Each year on January 6, the Church celebrates Epiphany. Do you know what the ancient word means and how to experience epiphany every day?

-This past Sunday at church, when the children were called forward for their special time, everyone in the congregation watched with joy as the little ones tripped down the aisles in their dresses and bows, sweaters and ties, their little feet moving excitedly to reach the front of the sanctuary.
+There’s a story about a Sunday church service when the children were called forward for a short message.
+Everyone in the congregation watched with joy as the little ones tripped down the aisles in their dresses and bows, sweaters and ties, their little feet moving excitedly to reach the front of the sanctuary.

 It took a few minutes for the laughter to die down from the congregation.
 Somebody had taught this little boy the story of the wise men who took a long journey to see the baby Jesus, an event celebrated as Epiphany on the Christian calendar.
 And this little guy was excited.
 He knew how the wise men had found their way.

-The Bible says, “The star they had seen in the east went ahead of them until it stopped over the place where the child was.
-When they saw the star, they were overjoyed.
-On coming to the house, they saw the child with his mother Mary, and they bowed down and worshiped him” (Matthew 2:9-10, NIV).
+The Bible says, “The star that they had seen when it rose went before them until it came to rest over the place where the child was.
+When they saw the star, they rejoiced exceedingly with great joy.
+And going into the house, they saw the child with Mary his mother, and they fell down and worshiped him” (Matthew 2:9-10, ESV).

 The wise men were some of the first people to worship Jesus as Lord.
-But because it takes some time to travel–and back in Jesus’ day, there were no GPS systems or online mapping services, much less, cars–the Christian calendar places Epiphany on January 6, twelve nights after the celebration of Jesus’ birth.
+But because it takes some time to travel—and back in Jesus’ day, there were no GPS systems or online mapping services, much less, cars—the Christian calendar places Epiphany on Jan.
+6, 12 nights after the celebration of Jesus’ birth.

 Journeying perhaps 500 miles or more, the wise men sought after the Christ child, following the prophecies from Hebrew Scripture, specifically those from the book of Micah.